SERIOUS INFECTIONS AND MALIGNANCIES

 Specific drug interaction studies have not been conducted with etanercept products.

 Most PsA patients receiving etanercept were able to mount effective B-cell immune responses to pneumococcal polysaccharide vaccine, but titers in aggregate were moderately lower and fewer patients had 2-fold rises in titers compared to patients not receiving etanercept.
 The clinical significance of this is unknown.
-Patients receiving Eticovo may receive concurrent vaccinations, except for live vaccines.
+Patients receiving ERELZI may receive concurrent vaccinations, except for live vaccines.
 No data are available on the secondary transmission of infection by live vaccines in patients receiving etanercept products.

 Immune-Modulating Biologic Products

-In a study in which patients with active RA were treated for up to 24 weeks with concurrent etanercept and anakinra therapy, a 7% rate of serious infections was observed, which was higher than that observed with etanercept alone (0%) [see WARNINGS AND PRECAUTIONS] and did not result in higher ACR response rates compared to etanercept alone.
+In a study in which patients with active RA were treated for up to 24 weeks concurrently with etanercept and anakinra therapy, a 7% rate of serious infections was observed, which was higher than that observed with etanercept alone (0%) [see WARNINGS AND PRECAUTIONS] and did not result in higher ACR response rates compared to etanercept alone.
 The most common infections consisted of bacterial pneumonia (4 cases) and cellulitis (4 cases).
 One patient with pulmonary fibrosis and pneumonia died due to respiratory failure.
-Two percent of patients treated concurrently with etanercept and anakinra developed neutropenia (ANC < 1 x 109/L).
+Two percent of patients treated concurrently with etanercept and anakinra developed neutropenia (ANC < 1 x 109 /L).

 In clinical studies, concurrent administration of abatacept and etanercept resulted in increased incidences of serious adverse events, including infections, and did not demonstrate increased clinical benefit [see WARNINGS AND PRECAUTIONS].